Skip to main content

 INTERNATIONAL CONFERENCE ON FOREST CARBON & RESILIENCE

-The International Conference on Forest Carbon & Resilience (ICFCR) is presented by the Auburn University College of Forestry, Wildlife and Environment to expand knowledge within the areas of forest-based carbon and resilience, the role of forests and forest products in carbon storage and sequestration, and the resistance, adaptation, and resilience of forests in changing environments.
+The International Conference on Forest Carbon and Resilience (ICFCR) is presented by the Auburn University College of Forestry, Wildlife and Environment to expand knowledge within the areas of forest-based carbon and resilience, the role of forests and forest products in carbon storage and sequestration and the resistance, adaptation and resilience of forests in changing environments.
 The conference will take place at The Hotel at Auburn University and Dixon Conference Center in Auburn, Alabama, USA, from September 29 – October 1, 2025.

 CALL FOR ABSTRACTS

-The organizing committee of the International Conference on Forest Carbon and Resilience is pleased to announce a Call for Abstracts.
+The International Conference on Forest Carbon and Resilience planning committee is pleased to announce a Call for Abstracts.

 CONFERENCE THEMES